About 'Map the Spider'

 If you have questions about any other spiders and invertebrates you find, including artifacts like webs, check out Bugguide.net or iNaturalist.org.
 Post a photo and volunteers will help you identify what you found, or just browse the images to see what others are seeing.

-* Note: Recent DNA evidence indicates that Atypus snetsingeri is actually an introduced naturalized population of Atypus karschi from east Asia.
+You can contact me about this project at* Note: Recent DNA evidence indicates that Atypus snetsingeri is actually an introduced naturalized population of Atypus karschi from east Asia.
 The name 'snetsingeri' will still be used here until the official synonomy is declared in the World Spider Catalog.